 - Nicholas Horton, professor of mathematics and statistics, Amherst College; NAS data science education roundtable member

 - Randy Kochevar, co-principal investigator, OID Pathways for Big Data Careers; director, Oceans of Data Institute

 - Brian Kotz, professor of mathematics and statistics and Data Science Development Team lead, Montgomery College

 - Roxy Peck, vice chair, ASA Education Council; professor emeritus, Department of Statistics, California Polytechnic State University, San Luis Obispo

-- Mary Rudis, director of Practical Data Science Program and professor of mathematics, Great Bay Community College (will serve as co-chair)
+- Mary Rudis, director of Practical Data Science Program and professor of mathematics, Great Bay Community College

 - Brad Thompson, Instructor, Mathematics and Statistics, Delaware Technical Community College; Instructional Designer, Center for Creative Instruction & Technology, DTCC.

 - Heikki Topi, principal investigator, Exploring the Status of Education for Data Science Workshop, October 2015; professor of computer information systems, Bentley University